SFEM for the unsteady Navier-Stokes Equations on a stationary surface

 \subsection{Setup}

 The numerical results were implemented using the \emph{Firedrake} package \cite{FiredrakeUserManual}, where the linear systems were solved using GMRES with the help of LU preconditioners.
-The finite element approximations are carried out on sequences of mesh-refinements in order to calculate experimental orders of convergence.
+Experiments are carried out on sequences of regular bisection mesh-refinements, to calculate the experimental orders of convergence.

 Instead of using the approximation of the inertia term $\chtil(\bullet;\bullet,\bullet)$ introduced in \eqref{eq: skew-symmetrized ch real Ph}, and \Cref{remark: inertia term Ph} and used throughout the analysis, we use the following for our implementation